I Like Accounting

 You're a cost accountant, trying to understand how your firm's costs will change as production increases.

-• The firm must purchase inventory
+• The firm must purchase factory

 Answer